 Germany offers one of the most generous PhD funding ecosystems in the world.
 Unlike many countries, PhD students in Germany are funded either through formal scholarships or fully salaried research positions.
 For Indian students, understanding this distinction is crucial.

-Below is a clear, structured list of the main PhD scholarships and funding sources in Germany.
+Below is a clear, structured list of the main PhD scholarships and fully funded PhD in Germany in Germany.

 | DAAD Scholarship Type | Funding Details | Who Should Apply |